IAmJonoBo/Emperator/docs/reference/contract-spec.md

 | `fix_transformer`   | Transformer class for automated fixes (Sprint 5+).                                | `"RenameTransformer"`                |
 | `fix_risk_tier`     | Risk tier for automated fix: `0` (formatting) to `3` (architectural).             | `1`                                  |

+> **Reality check:** ADR-0004 defines the Tree-sitter backed IR builder, but the repository does not yet ship an `ir` package, cache format, or telemetry integration.
+Populate the metadata below once the IR layer exists.

 **Example Contract Rule with IR Metadata:**

 ```yaml